wyeworks/blog/source/_posts/2016-06-22-behavior-changes-in-ruby-2.4.markdown

 false
 ```

-Be warned!
 Ruby 2.4.0-preview1 changed a bit this behavior.
 The `Integer` class is now the only concrete one.
 All integer objects are now instances of `Integer`.
 However, the constants `Fixnum` and `Bignum` remains available but these are just aliases for `Integer`.

 Let's see how that affects the code from the previous example: